lsst-sitcom/sitcomtn-088/index.rst

 meet all its requirements within 3 seconds of ending a short slew (3.5 degrees in 2 seconds)

-*The requirement is for the system to have settled to the same (within accuracy) position after a short slew, within 3 seconds.*
+*The requirement is for the system to have settled to the same (within precision) position after a short slew, within 3 seconds.*

 Test Case
 ---------